steqeq/0000/docs/conceptual/iommu.rst

 ----------------------------------------------------------------

 * Extra security and debuggability.
 Devices are prevented from access address space they are not allowed to access.
-  This prevents accidently or nefarious device accesses to the platform address space.
+  This prevents accidental or nefarious device accesses to the platform address space.
 Getting an IOMMU page fault on the bad access aids in debugging.

 * Device DMA addressing limitations are no longer a problem.
 The kernel will guarantee that the device will always get